Furnace Repair, Replacement, And Installation Costs In 2023

 Consider the following when buying a new furnace:

-* Size.
-The size of your house affects what kind of furnace you will need.
+Size.
+The size of your house affects what size of furnace you will need.

-* Efficiency.
+Efficiency.
 Furnaces have gotten more efficient over time.
-If saving energy is a concern for you, it may be more expensive and/or risky to buy a newer model, but it could also save you money over time.
+If saving energy is a concern for you, it may be more expensive to buy a newer model, but it could also save you money over time.

-* Technology.
-A good UI can help maintain your furnace without needing to call anybody!
+Technology.
+A good user interface can help maintain your furnace without needing to call anybody immediately.

 This video featuring Bryan of Fire & Ice Heating and Air Conditioning, Inc. in central Ohio covers most of the points that will help you decide if you should repair your current furnace or buy a new unit.
 A new furnace is a big investment that should serve you for years.